Moya/Moya/docs/Authentication.md

 OAuth
 -----

 OAuth is quite a bit trickier.
-It involes a multistep process that is often different between different APIs.
+It involves a multi step process that is often different between different APIs.
 You _really_ don't want to do OAuth yourself – there are other libraries to do it for you.
 [Heimdallr.swift](https://github.com/rheinfabrik/Heimdallr.swift), for example.
 The trick is just getting Moya and whatever you're using to talk